rctz/rok_title_bot/README.md

     ```
 3) Install adb in **.\Rok-BotgiverTitle\platform-tools_r34.0.0-windows**
 4) Install Tesseract-OCR in **.\Rok-BotgiverTitle\Tesseract-OCR**
+5) Edit config.ini
-5) Open rise of kingdom on bluestack and open chat room for give title
+6) Open rise of kingdom on bluestack and open chat room for giving the title
-6) Start the bot
+7) Start the bot
     ```python
     python3 main.py
     ```
-7) Enjoy!
+8) Enjoy!